jeishu/first-portfolio/README.md

 # Jeremy Zhu's First Portfolio Website // Jeishu

-This is our first homework assign when we had to start from scratch.
-Using our lectures, activities, and outside resources, we had to create a website with HTML and CSS (maybe Javascript, if we are feeling comfortable with it.)
+This was our first homework assigned where we had to start from scratch.
+By using our lectures, activities, and outside resources, we had to create a website with HTML and CSS (maybe Javascript, if we are feeling comfortable with it.)

 ## Motivation

 Besides this project being a homework, I was actually extremely excited to make my own website from scratch.
 Prior to this class, I had no knowledge in HTML and CSS.
+Just a little bit of Javascript, but barely any Javascript was used in this project.

 ## Table of Contents

 * [Features](#Features)
 * [Screenshots](#Screenshots)
 * [Code-Example](#Code-Example)